How To Service The ZF 8HP Transmission On A BMW F30

 - Keep engine speed at 2000 RPM's to ensure torque converter fills with fluid

 - Check temperature and verify that fluid temp is between 30°C and 40°C

-Once the temp has reached the desired level remove the fill plug and check for fluid coming out.
-If fluid is coming out wait until it's a slow trickle and reinstall fill plug.
-If no fluid comes out add fluid until a thin film begins to pour out.
+Once the temp has reached the desired level, remove the fill plug and check for fluid coming out.
+If fluid is coming out, wait until it's a slow trickle and reinstall the fill plug.
+If fluid doesn't come out, add fluid until a thin film begins to pour out.

 Key torque specs for reassembly:

-- Oil Pan Screws - 10Nm for steel screws, 4Nm + 45 for aluminum screws
+- Oil Pan Screws - 10Nm for steel screws, 4Nm + 45 degrees for aluminum screws

 - Fill plug - 35Nm for M18x1.5 plugs, 80Nm for M30x1.5 plugs